NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

 **Proposed zone sizing variables used for post processing:**

-The following section describes the new struct variables required to implement the latent sizing new feature.
+The following section describes the new Struct variables required to implement the latent sizing new feature.
 These new variables will be added to the code at locations similar to those used for sensible data processing.

 Existing Struct variables tracking zone sizing information.
 Zone temperature and humidity ratio are also tracked but not shown in the example.